The Donna Reed Show

 The Donna Reed Show is an American sitcom starring Donna Reed as the middle-class housewife Donna Stone.
 Carl Betz co-starred as her husband, pediatrician Dr. Alex Stone, with Shelley Fabares and Paul Petersen as their teenage children, Mary and Jeff.
 The show originally aired on ABC from September 24, 1958, to March 19, 1966.

 Background

 The series was sponsored by Campbell Soup Company, with Johnson & Johnson as the principal alternate sponsor (succeeded in the fall of 1963 by the Singer Company).

 The Donna Reed Show was the first television family sitcom to place the mother at the center of the story.
 Reed's character, Donna Stone, is a loving mother and wife, but also a strong woman, an active participant in her community, a woman with feelings and a sense of humor.
 According to many of Reed's friends and family, she closely resembled the character she portrayed on screen, suggesting that Donna Stone was modeled directly on Reed herself.

+It was made by Reed's company with her husband Tony Owen, Todon.
+Todon had produced several films in Britain.